avijeet-trivedi/Connect6/README.md

 ## Key Features

 ### 1. Novel Data Communication Technique
-In the pursuit of efficiency, Connect6 Solver introduces a pioneering data communication technique.
-By minimizing the bits transferred between hardware and software, we significantly reduce communication overhead, enhancing overall performance.
+In the pursuit of improving performance from our reference model, we proposed a novel data communication technique by minimizing the bits transferred between hardware and software, we significantly reduce communication overhead, enhancing overall performance.
+In short, instead of sending the complete board every time at depth N (maximum depth) of the tree search, we send the complete board at depth N-1 and when the program reaches depth N, it just sends the move to the hardware accelerator and in the hardware the complete board is generated.

 ### 2. Advanced Tree-Searching Algorithms
 To elevate the strategic aspect of the game, Connect6 Solver incorporates a suite of advanced tree-searching algorithms.
 Key optimizations include: